Starting Early: Inspiring the Next Generation of Doctors and Citizens

 Lastly, this program is valuable because students, regardless of developing an interest in medicine, will gain valuable life knowledge.
 A general enthusiasm about learning and science can be developed through the entertaining curriculum, positive learning experience and kids can develop a love of learning that will broadly serve them throughout life.
 Also, students learn valuable health lessons about immunity, hygiene, and illness which can influence their behaviors and lead to overall healthy lifestyles.
 Thereby, this program benefits students, whether or not they choose to pursue a medical profession in the future.

 This experience emphasized for me the importance of making education accessible, especially to those who are under resourced or discouraged because of a factor such as race or gender.
 Making education enjoyable is also crucial; when kids have fun, they are likely to learn more and be more willing to apply what they are learning to their lives.
-Overall, this experience stressed to me the importance of making learning fun and expanding enjoyment of learning to all children, not just to those who would, already, have access to better educational resources.children, community outreach, education, Summer Research Program
+Overall, this experience stressed to me the importance of making learning fun and expanding enjoyment of learning to all children, not just to those who would, already, have access to better educational resources.Community Engagement, Education, Summer Research Program